pcprinz/loxer/documentation/index.md

   timestamp: Date;
   /** The string color of the lox' module */
   color: string = '';
-  /** the possibly sliced text of the logs corresponding module fullname */
+  /** the possibly sliced text of the logs corresponding module fullName */
   moduleText: string | '' = '';
   /** the box layout of the log */
   box: Box = [];